wis3guy/HalClient.Net/ReadMe.md

 	protected override void Configure(IHalHttpClientConfiguration config)
 	{
 		//
-		// Custom Configure, in case a context was *not* specified in the Create() call
+		// Custom Configure, in case a context was *not* specified in the CreateClient() call
 		//
 	}

 	protected override void Configure(IHalHttpClientConfiguration config, string context) {
 		//
-		// Custom Configure, in case a context was specified in the Create() call
+		// Custom Configure, in case a context was specified in the CreateClient() call
 		//
 	}

 	protected override IHalHttpClient Decorate(IHalHttpClient original)
 	{
 		//
-		// Custom Decorate, in case a context was *not* specified in the Create() call
+		// Custom Decorate, in case a context was *not* specified in the CreateClient() call
 		//
 	}

 	protected override IHalHttpClient Decorate(IHalHttpClient original, string context) {
 		//
-		// Custom Decorate, in case a context was specified in the Create() call
+		// Custom Decorate, in case a context was specified in the CreateClient() call
 		//
 	}
 }